This recipe for Homemade Peanut butter fudge is a contribution from one of our readers and fellow foodie, Brenda Grindheim.

 Since I had never made fudge…yeah there was a slight learning curve.
 My first batch, I carefully followed the directions and everything was going well until right at the end.
 My syrup got hot, looked great to me… and the thermometer told me is wasn’t done yet.
 So I kept going… way too long as I found out.

 I took it off the stove and it went to powder.
 NOT kidding.
 I watched in horror as my fudge syrup, now off the stove, continued to change.
 It just literally went from a liquid to stiff mass, and then crumbled into powder.
-My treacherous, deceitful themometer lied to me.
+My treacherous, deceitful thermometer lied to me.
 I think it was actually at hard crack instead of soft ball stage.

 I saved it.
 Sort of.
 I finished adding the peanut butter and butter and stirring it up.
 I added some extra butter and spread it in my pan.
 It was really tasty.
 Just dry and crumbly.
 So I tried again for our Thanksgiving party.

 The second time, I got a glass of water and kept it next to the stove top.
 As I stirred I used the thermometer to test my theory.
 I was proved right.
 As the syrup cooked I occasionally added a drop of it to the glass of water.
 The soft ball stage in my cup came way earlier than my thermometer indicated.
-So check your thermometer or just use a glass of water.
+So check and calibrate your thermometer or just use a glass of water.
 When the syrup drops onto your cup and forms a ball take it off the stove!

 If you purchase Items from our affiliate links we may receive a small commision at no extra charge to you.
 Thank you for supporting Homemade Food Junkie.